erick-tmr/jaya-challenge/README.md

 ## Proposition

-This is an API that listens to the Github API [Issue Events](https://developer.github.com/v3/activity/events/types/#issuesevent "Github API's documentation") through webhooks and exposes then in it's endpoints.
+This is an API that listens to the Github API [Issue Events](https://developer.github.com/v3/activity/events/types/#issuesevent "Github API's documentation") through webhooks and exposes then in its endpoints.

 This repository is a solution to this proposed challenge ([link to the challenge statement](https://takeshi-jaya-challenge.herokuapp.com/developer-test-v2.1.pdf "Repository problem statement")) from [Jaya](https://jaya.tech/ "Jaya's Homepage").